8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 How Much Fertilizer

-When it comes to succulent fertilizer, there are some rules you should follow.
-First and foremost, use only half the recommended amount at first and gradually increase the amount if necessary.
+Use only half the recommended amount of succulent food at first and gradually increase the amount if necessary.
 If your plant is growing slowly or shows no signs of growth, try increasing the dose again until you find a dosage that works for your plant.

 Succulent fertilizer plant food succulent fertilizer